 What is in the ReLume?The exact ingredients are top-secret, but primarily there is Luciferase (the protein enzyme), Luciferin (the anti-oxidant), and salt.

-How long does it last?Once mixed with water in the SplashLight, the ReLumes should be used as soon as possible and may last up to 3-4 hours; the sooner used, the brighter the glow.
+How long does it last?Once mixed with water in the SplashLight, the ReLumes should be used as soon as possible and may last up to 3-4 hours in the water; the sooner used, the brighter the glow.
+The glow will be quick and bright, and can last up to 1-2 minutes.

 Does it stain?No, if there is some yellow residue on clothing, wash immediately after.
 If on furniture, wipe with a damp cloth before dried.